m41na/rest-in-motion/README.md

-Play project for sampling http
+Simplified interfaces for Restful API